 If there is a Service Gap timer running in the UE Context in AMF for the UE, and Follow-on Request indication or Uplink data status is included in the Registration Request message, the AMF shall ignore the Follow-on Request indication and Uplink data status and not perform any of the actions related to the status.

 If the UE has included a UE Radio Capability ID in step 1 and the AMF supports RACS, the AMF stores the Radio Capability ID in UE context.
+If the UE includes a BUSY indication in step 1, the AMF continues from step 20 and allocates a new GUTI for the UE.
+After completion of the Registration procedure, the MME releases the UE with a AN Release procedure (see clause 4.2.6).

 4. [Conditional] new AMF to old AMF: Namf_Communication_UEContextTransfer (complete Registration Request) or new AMF to UDSF: Nudsf_Unstructured Data Management_Query().